 For one it’s a play on words, for another I wanted to express the extreme range of styles.
 You’ll hear Blues in a minor key, some Rock’n’Roll, a little Hip Hop, a bit of Funk.
 There’s a Reggae song, yet everything is held together by me and my voice.

 By the way, you should listen to Xstreme on your headphones some time.
 You’ll suddenly notice some sounds you won’t be able to hear over speakers.
 All of a sudden it gets psychedelic, there are movements in the head from one side to the other.

 I’ve got a lot of percussion in the music, I also sprinkled in some electronic percussion, which most people probably won’t notice.
 But it’s there in a subtle way and gives the whole thing a different touch.

 You’ve been playing fewer gigs in recent years…

 I pick my gigs carefully and I choose exactly where I play.
 You’ll only find me at Oldies events if the organisers really fork out the dosh!

 If there are acts there I’m not into, I won’t do it.
-I really don’t want to tread on any of my colleagues’ toes, everyone has to decide for themselves what they do – or maybe have to do – but if I’m expected to be at the venue or the festival grounds for hours, being bombarded by music I don’t like, I don’t need to do that to myself.
+I really don’t want to tread on any of my colleagues’ toes.
+Everyone has to decide for themselves what they do.
+Or maybe have to do?
+If I’m expected to be at the venue or the festival grounds for hours, being bombarded by music I don’t like, I don’t need to do that to myself.